-There are many appliances needed to run your home.
-During the warm season you may need an AC system or a heat pump.
-During the cold months, most homeowners need a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to go on forever.
+There are many appliances required to run your home.
+During the warm season you may need an air conditioning system or a heat pump.
+During the cold months, most homeowners require a furnace or air handler.
+Then there are washer and dryers, stoves, refrigerators…the list seems endless.

 But one thing homeowners definitely know is they require hot water.
 Most people have a water heater – or in some cases a boiler is used to warm the water.
-Have you noticed which heating system your home uses to heat your water?
-Service Experts Heating & Air Conditioning is here to help clarify the difference between the two water heating systems.
+Have you noticed which heating system your home utilizes to heat your water?
+Service Experts Heating & Air Conditioning is here to help explain the difference between the two heating systems.

 A water heater is a big tank that, yes, heats water.
 The heat is either produced by burning gas or by using electricity.
-A standard water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
-As the hot water is used, fresh cold water enters in the bottom of the tank so it can also be heated for use around your home.
+A standard water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be heated for use throughout your home.

-A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be dispersed throughout the home and give warmth through radiators.
+A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam heats the water for the home but can also be dispersed throughout the home and give heat through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that give you great comfort during the winter season.
 Updated boilers are also very energy efficient.